cockroachdb/docs/cockroachcloud/egress-perimeter-controls.md

 ## Rule statuses

-The API display the following statuses for a rule, when you [inspect an egress rule] or [list a cluster's egress rules]:
+The API displays the following statuses for a rule, when you [inspect an egress rule] or [list a cluster's egress rules]:

-- `ACTIVE`: The rule has been successfully implemented in your cluster's network firewall and egress is currently allowed to the specified destination.
+- `ACTIVE`: The rule has been successfully enforced in your cluster's network firewall and egress is currently allowed to the specified destination.
 - `PENDING_CREATION`: Implementation of a new rule is in process.
 The behavior of the cluster's network firewall may not yet reflect the new rule, so egress may not yet be allowed to the selected destination.
 - `CREATION_FAILED`: Something went wrong in the process of implementing a rule.
 This is a rare occurrence and does indicate that you should [contact the Cockroach Labs Support Team](https://support.cockroachlabs.com) immediately, rather than attempting to retry rule creation, to avoid leaving your cluster's firewall in an unknown state.
 - `PENDING_UPDATE`: An `PATCH` request to update a rule is in process.
-The behavior may not yet be implemented in your cluster's firewall.
+The behavior may not yet be enforced in your cluster's firewall.
-- `PENDING_DELETION`: The rule-removal is being implemented.
+- `PENDING_DELETION`: The rule-removal is being enforced.
 The behavior of the cluster's network firewall may still reflect the target rule, so egress may still be allowed to the destination.
 - `DELETION_FAILED`: A rule update or a rule removal has failed.
 The behavior of the cluster's network firewall may still reflect the previous state of the rule.
 This is a rare occurrence and does indicate that you should [contact the Cockroach Labs Support Team](https://support.cockroachlabs.com) immediately, rather than attempting to retry rule creation, to avoid leaving your cluster's firewall in an unknown state.
 - `INCONSISTENT`: This indicates that a rule cannot apply consistently across all of the regions or compute resources to which it is meant to apply.
 This is a rare occurrence and does indicate that you should [contact the Cockroach Labs Support Team](https://support.cockroachlabs.com) immediately, rather than attempting to retry rule creation, to avoid leaving your cluster's firewall in an unknown state.